 The Philippines is known for its many islands, so it can get very hard to choose the right one for you.
 While Palawan is the most popular one, Bohol island is more quiet, but not less boring.
 Here are the top 10 things to do in Bohol.

-10 Things to do on Bohol island
+10 Things to Do on Bohol island

-While you can book a tour with driver, you can also just rent a motorbike for a day and drive there yourself.
+While you can book a tour with a driver, you can also just rent a motorbike for a day and drive there yourself.
 This is the cheaper option.
 It’s a very easy drive, but it can take up to 2 hours depending on where your accommodation is.
 As we took some breaks in between to see other things on the way, we didn’t even notice the time.

 Tarsiers are very small creatures and an endangered species.
 Your visit to the Tarsiers Conservatory will help to keep them alive as they are a “dependent” species, meaning they cannot develop in the wild on their own.